catherg/mybots/README.md

 Running the program:

+1. Navigate to GitHub Desktop or Download a zip of the files in the branch jointedsnake1

-1. Navigate to the folder directed (catherg/mybots)
+2. Navigate to the folder directed (catherg/mybots)

-2. Confirm you are in a branch called "jointedsnake1" on your terminal
+3. Confirm you are in a branch called "jointedsnake1" on your terminal

-3. Run the program with the command: "python3 search.py"
+4. Run the program with the command: "python3 search.py"

 Colors and Fitness Function: